 This can be tested by pulling at the base of the plant with the thumb and forefinger.
 If the plant is easily removed, do not graze until after balansa seed set is complete by mid to late December.

 At the first sign of balansa flowering, remove the stock.
-Once balansa seed set is complete, crash graze the pasture down to a uniform stubble of 10 centimetres.
-This removes excess growth, helps control weeds, encourages better leaf growth over summer and makes the grazing management over summer easier.
+Once balansa seed set is complete, crash graze the pasture down to a uniform stubble of 10cm.
+This will:

 Over winter, do not graze the pasture if the site is waterlogged.
 If the site is not waterlogged or pugged by stock, graze it to utilise the balansa clover.

 Sites with moderate to severe ECe readings may need to be spelled from grazing for up to 2 years after sowing.
 This will depend on how successful the establishment was, how severely the site is scalded and how well the plants are growing.